 During a site visit with one of our security guards at a construction site in Baltimore, MD, I had a conversation with a security guard about ways to stay awake during long boring overnight shifts.
 It was interesting to see that we each had our own methods of staying awake.
 Security guard service is designed to protect good people, place and things from bad people.
 Unfortunately, bad people tend to do bad things at night.
 As a result, most security details involve overnight service.
 It is interesting that security companies expect guards to stay awake while on duty late at night but seldom do they give suggestions on how to stay awake.
+No security officer wants to go through the process of creating a resume and going through the hiring process to get fired for sleeping on the job.
 At our security company, we are always trying to help our guards perform their duties to the highest levels.
-The trick is staying awake and alert during the downtime, so that if something happens, you are ready.
+The trick is staying awake and alert during the downtime so that if something happens, you are ready.
 Therefore, it is important to have a strategy in place to keep yourself alert.
 Here are some suggestions for ways to stay awake during overnight security guard duties.

 1. Getting Enough Sleep